Young Adult and New Adult Book Markets

 The number of Young Adult titles published more than doubled in the decade between 2002 and 2012 — over 10,000 YA books came out in 2012 versus about 4,700 in 2002.

 The number of Young Adult e-books published has exponentially exploded during the same period, due in part to the genesis and growth of the digital book market itself.
 But the percentage of growth in sales numbers for YA far exceeds the percentage growth in the young adult e-book sales, which showed a dramatic overall increase.

 In other words, the Young Adult book market is thriving.

 Who Reads Young Adult Books?

-By some market estimates, nearly 70% of all YA titles are purchased by adults between the ages of 18 and 64.
-Of course, some of those are parents but, assuming that the majority of actual young adults are old enough to make and do make their own book purchases, a lot of "non-young adults" are reading those teen books.
+By some market estimates, nearly 70 percent of all YA titles are purchased by adults between the ages of 18 and 64.
+Of course, some of those are parents, but, assuming that the majority of actual young adults, who are old enough to make their own book purchases, a lot of "non-young adults" are reading those teen books.

 Which YA Topics Are Popular?

 Like the adult book market, YA fiction has countless varieties, and popularity waxes and wanes — coming of age in a distinct time and/or culture (A Tree Grows in Brooklyn, To Kill A Mockingbird); drugs and gangs (Go Ask Alice, Rumblefish, The Outsiders), vampires and paranormal (the Twilight series), dystopian (the Hunger Games and Divergent series), contemporary (The Fault in Our Stars, Eleanor & Park).